Criteria-first

 We compare tools through team context, operational fit, runtime constraints, and upgrade cost, not just feature counts.

-Our comparison methodology covers criteria, decision frames, update cadence, and the way we structure useful side-by-side evaluations for fast-moving software categories.
+Stellary’s comparison methodology: criteria, decision frames, update cadence, and how we structure useful side-by-side software evaluations.

 Updated April 11, 2026